Best Super Visa Insurance Plans For Parents & Grandparents In Canada – 2025 Compare & Save

 Are you inviting your Parents on a Super Visa?

-Did you know you can cover them for Medical Emergencies while they are on their flight?
+Did you know you can cover them for medical emergencies while they are on their flight?

 Are your parents or grandparents here with you on Super Visa Insurance?